dwhitena/oreilly-ai-k8s-tutorial/README.md

 You should have been given an IP for a cloud instance at the beginning of the course.
 The cloud instance is already connected to a running Kubernetes cluster and it has all of the command line tools we will be needing throughout the tutorial.
 Normally, you would be doing all of the following from your local machine, but we've set up these cloud instances to avoid annoying local installations on conference WiFi (and to standardize environments).

+*Note - If you are following along with a video recording of this tutorial or trying to replicate things after the conference, you should be able to run everything below by deploying KubeFlow, Pachyderm, and Seldon locally via minikube or on GCP via GKE.
+More information on deploying KubeFlow and Seldon can be found [here](https://www.kubeflow.org/), and [these docs](https://pachyderm.readthedocs.io/en/latest) will walk you through deploying Pachyderm locally or in the cloud.*

-To log into the cloud instance on Linux or Mac, open and terminal and:
+To log into the tutorial cloud instance on Linux or Mac, open and terminal and:

 ```
 $ ssh pachrat@<remote machine IP>